Robert Lyn Nelson: Early life

 A native of San Bernardino County, California Nelson began creating murals, sculptures, landscapes, seascapes, and experimenting with still life early in his life.
+A child prodigy born in 1955, Nelson at the age of three was already producing drawings of incredible quality.
+At age thirteen, he received scholarships to both Chaffery and Mount San Antonio Colleges, which he attended while still in high school.
 When he was 15, his ninth grade history teacher, David Radcliff, recognizing Nelson's talent, gave him a permanent library pass and allowed him to do independent study.
 He was to focus on the art of the period of history the class was studying and make sketches - Greek and Roman artwork and notes on the specific art created during that period.
 In addition Nelson (Bob, as he was then known), did his own independent library work where he discovered Johan Berthold Jongkind and copied Jongkind's famous Windmills of Rotterdam.
 He also executed a series of Rembrandt van Rijn portraits.
 Nelson completed that study successfully, something no other student in Radcliff's more than three decades of teaching was ever able to do.

 He attended Chaffey High School in Ontario, California and won a scholarship to attend classes at Chaffey College at age thirteen.
-As a teenager he began exhibiting his paintings (his first show sold out) at a series of one-man shows and group shows in Southern California.
+As a teenager he began exhibiting his paintings (his first show sold out) at a series of one-man shows and group shows in public banks, office buildings, and corporate collectinos around Southern California.

 Nelson completed four years of art training at Chaffey College and Mt.
 San Antonio College, he was offered a full scholarship to continue his studies at the San Francisco Academy of Arts.